Aniket-kute/Aniket-kute/README.md

 ### Hi there 👋

 Hello and welcome to my GitHub profile!
-I am a data analytics professional with a strong background in data mining, data visualization, and machine learning.
+I am a data analytics professional with a strong background in data visualization and machine learning.
 I am passionate about using data to solve problems and uncover insights, and I enjoy working with a variety of tools and technologies to analyze and interpret data.
 <br><br>
 On my profile, you'll find a selection of projects and repositories that showcase my skills and experience in data analytics.
 From data cleaning and preprocessing to model building and evaluation, I have a wide range of skills and expertise to offer.
 <br><br>